evaesteban/IDD-Fa19-Lab4/README.md

 **a.
 Which color wires correspond to power, ground and signal?**

+Brown = Ground, Red = Power, Orange = Signal.

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

+Pin 9.

 **b.
 What aspects of the Servo code control angle or speed?**

+Inside the loop(), the two for() loops control the angle, going from 0 to 180 degrees, and they control the speed by setting a delay of 15 ms between each movement.

 ## Part C. Integrating input and output